james hardie siding

 • Curb appeal

-Key Factors to Consider When Choosing House Siding
+Key Factors to Consider When Choose Siding

-Climate Performance
+■ Climate Performance

-BC requires moisture-resistant siding.
+• BC requires moisture-resistant siding.

-Ontario requires wind-resistant materials.
+• Ontario requires wind-resistant materials.

-Cost & Budget
+■ Cost & Budget

-Maintenance Requirements
+■ Maintenance Requirements

-Some materials (wood, stucco) need regular upkeep.
+• Some materials (such as wood and stucco) require regular upkeep.

-Others (metal, vinyl, fiber cement) are low-maintenance.
+• Others (metal, vinyl, fibre cement) are low-maintenance.

-Appearance / House Siding Ideas
+■ Appearance / House Siding Ideas

 Think about house siding styles, textures, and modern vs traditional aesthetics.

-Installation Process
+■ Installation Process

-Some types, such as exterior siding panels 4x8, are easy and cost-effective.
+• Some types, such as exterior siding panels 4x8, are easy and cost-effective.

-Others require skilled installers (fiber cement, stone).
+• Others require skilled installers (fibre cement, stone).

-Siding Type Average Cost (Installed) Lifespan Pros Cons Best For Page Link
+Siding Type Average Cost (Installed) Lifespan Pros Cons Best For

-Vinyl Siding $6–$12 per sq. ft 20–30 years
+Vinyl Siding $6-$12 per sq.ft.
+20–30 years

 • Most affordable siding option